 For custom-built gazebos, the possibilities are endless.
 You can create and design your gazebo to suit your needs, your home and the terrain that surrounds it.
 Limitations like materials, sizes and styles are all up to the homeowner.
 The disadvantages of custom building a gazebo are that a building permit is often required prior to construction.
 Custom built gazebos can also cost three times as much (or more) than a basic gazebo kit.

 Careful consideration is required when choosing a place for the gazebo.
 A flat, level area with good drainage is a must-have for your gazebo.
+The drainage must be designed by a Foundation Drain Design professional to avoid flooding problems in the future.
 Low lying spots, hillsides and soggy ground are all places to avoid when choosing a location for your gazebo.

 Before breaking ground, it’s wise to check and see what’s underground first.
 A quick call to your local utility company will let you know whether or not the area in your yard has underground wires, pipes or cables that could affect the placement of your gazebo.
 Areas near drain lines and over septic tanks are not an optimal location for your gazebo and can cause some serious problems if underground utilities need to be moved or worked on later on down the road.